What do we mean by a great Software Testing Team?

-The above quote leads us to a discussion on great teams and its characteristics.
-The article stems from experience gained while working for different teams, observation of team members’ behavior under time pressure coupled with the complex nature of a project.
+The above quote leads us to a discussion on great teams and their characteristics.
+This tutorial stems from the experience gained while working for different teams and observation of the behavior of team members under time pressure coupled with the complex nature of a project.

-This holds good for Software Testing team which finds prominence place in project activities and requires the right mix of people for performing these activities.
+This holds well for the Software Testing team which finds a prominent place in project activities and requires the right mix of people for performing these activities.

 What You Will Learn:

 Why Do Some Software Testing Teams Fail And Others Succeed

 Is there any solution to this problem?
 The answer is Yes and No depending on how the team members align themselves towards the common goal of the team, and not at the cost of suppressing the team members interest, thereby working together with the common understanding of the problem at hand.